PediconeAndrea/Conta-Triangoli/README.md

 **ROUND 1**

 **Map 1**: Given as input the list of strings containing each edge with the degrees of the corresponding nodes, we used a `filter` operation to select those edges whose in-degree is strictly less than the out-degree.
 We then saved this object into the `JavaRDD` of strings called `dMap1_0`.
-Next, with a second `filter` operation, we selected the edges whose in-degree equals the out-degree, and applied another `filter` to retain only those where the in-edge's label is less than the out-edge's label.
+Next, with a second `filter` operation, we selected the edges whose in-degree equals the out-degree, and applied another `filter` to retain only those where the in-edge`s label is less than the out-edge`s label.
 This result was saved into the `JavaRDD` of strings `dMap1_1`.
 We then merged the two objects to obtain all edges (u,v) such that u &pr; v.
 In order to compute &Gamma;<sup>+</sup>(u), we finally performed a `reduceByKey` on the previous output: this returned the `JavaPairRDD` `dGammaPiu`, where each generic key-value pair is of the form (u; v<sub>1</sub>, d(v<sub>1</sub>), v<sub>2</sub>, d(v<sub>2</sub>), ...), that is, an object with the node as key and the set &Gamma;<sup>+</sup>(u) as value, enriched with the degree information of the nodes it contains.
 This choice was made to support the implementation of the following steps.

 **Reduce 1**: We used the interface `Card.java` on the output of the previous step: this counts the number of comma-separated terms within the value of each key and then divides that number by 2.
 In this way, we obtained the pair `JavaPairRDD<String, Integer>` where the key is the node and the value is the cardinality of the corresponding set &Gamma;<sup>+</sup>(u).
 Then, with a `filter` operation, we selected only the pairs whose cardinality was greater than or equal to 2, and we saved this object in the variable `dReduce1_0`.
-To obtain the output of *Reduce 1*, which we stored in the object `dReduce1_1`, we finally performed a 'join' between the newly created object and `dGammaPiu`; the result was then converted into a `JavaRDD` of strings and stripped of the information regarding the cardinality of &Gamma;<sup>+</sup>(u).
+To obtain the output of *Reduce 1*, which we stored in the object `dReduce1_1`, we finally performed a `join` between the newly created object and `dGammaPiu`; the result was then converted into a `JavaRDD` of strings and stripped of the information regarding the cardinality of &Gamma;<sup>+</sup>(u).
 In this way, we obtained an object whose generic element is of the form (u, v<sub>1</sub>, d(v<sub>1</sub>), v<sub>2</sub>, d(v<sub>2</sub>), ...).

 **ROUND 2**

 **Map 2**: For the first input, we used the output of *Map 1* and created the `JavaPairRDD` `dMap2_0`, where the key is the edge and the value is the symbol "$".
 For the second input, we used the interface `Map2.java`.
 Since we retained the information about the degrees of the nodes belonging to &Gamma;<sup>+</sup>(u), we were able to compare them.
 To do this, we implemented two `for` loops:
--The first starts from i=2 and is incremented at each iteration to scan through the even-numbered positions in the tuple's value.
-In this way, we selected the degrees of each node, as they are located to the right of each node's label.
+-The first starts from i=2 and is incremented at each iteration to scan through the even-numbered positions in the tuple`s value.
+In this way, we selected the degrees of each node, as they are located to the right of each node`s label.
 -The second starts from j=i+2 and proceeds in the same manner.

-We then saved in the object 'dMap2_1' all pairs of nodes from &Gamma;<sup>+</sup>(u) — obtained by shifting the current positions in the `for` loops by one unit — that satisfied the condition x<sub>i</sub> &pr; x<sub>j</sub>.
+We then saved in the object `dMap2_1` all pairs of nodes from &Gamma;<sup>+</sup>(u) — obtained by shifting the current positions in the `for` loops by one unit — that satisfied the condition x<sub>i</sub> &pr; x<sub>j</sub>.
 Thus, we obtained the output required by Map 2, namely (x<sub>i</sub>, x<sub>j</sub>; u).

-**Reduce 2**: We created the object 'dReduce2_0' using a 'reduceByKey', through which we selected all the pairs from the previous step that shared the same key, aggregating their values.
-Next, we performed a 'join' between the newly created object and the first output of *Map 2*, contained in the object `dMap2_0`, resulting in the `JavaPairRDD` 'dReduce2_1'.
+**Reduce 2**: We created the object `dReduce2_0` using a `reduceByKey`, through which we selected all the pairs from the previous step that shared the same key, aggregating their values.
+Next, we performed a `join` between the newly created object and the first output of *Map 2*, contained in the object `dMap2_0`, resulting in the `JavaPairRDD` `dReduce2_1`.
 In this way, we selected the elements of &Gamma;<sup>+</sup>(u) that were connected by an edge.

 **ROUND 3**

-**Map 3**: We used the interface 'Map3.java' on 'dReduce2_1': for each node present in the value of the tuple, we generated a new pair where the key is the node and the value is the key of the previous tuple.
+**Map 3**: We used the interface `Map3.java` on `dReduce2_1`: for each node present in the value of the tuple, we generated a new pair where the key is the node and the value is the key of the previous tuple.

 **Reduce 3**: By performing a `reduceByKey` on the previously obtained output, we constructed, for each input key, the set containing the edges of G<sup>+</sup>(u).
 Then, using the interface `Card.java` again, we counted the number of edges contained in each set.
-Finally, through an additional 'reduceByKey' that summed the values of the tuples aggregated by key, we obtained the total number of triangles present in the graph.
+Finally, through an additional `reduceByKey` that summed the values of the tuples aggregated by key, we obtained the total number of triangles present in the graph.

 ## Interrogazione del grafo su *Neo4j*